 Pitamber Soren Pitamber Soren manages IIH’s TB treatment program in Dalsinghsarai and Vidyapatinagar with a combined population of 400,000 rural residents.
 He is interested in exploring ways to improve community engagement.
 Pitamber has a Masters in Public Health from the Tata Institute of Social Sciences (TISS), Mumbai.

 Dyuti Sen Dyuti is an India Fellow and works with IIH’s TB treatment program.
 She has a Bachelors in Economics from Loreto College, Kolkata.
 Her interests lie in a behavioral sciences approach to development.
 She formulated and led the community counselors initiative at IIH.
+She is also the PI of a BMGF funded Grand Challenge Explorations Project that uses games to increase demand for immunization.

 Sunil Kumar Sunil holds a degree in Rural Development Management from Magadh University.
 He has more than seven years of experience in the development sector with a track record of managing and implementing public health and nutrition projects in Bihar.
 He is interested in improving rural health via partnerships between the civil society and the public health system.
-Sarveena Sinha Sarveena has a Masters in Health Administration from the Tata Institute of Social Sciences (TISS), Mumbai, and a M.A. in Development (Health and Nutrition) from Azim Premji University, Bangalore.
-She has previously worked as a consultant with the Foundation for Research in Health Systems.
-She has also interned at Care India, Ekjut, and Pravah in the field of maternal and child health.